itmaybejj/editoria11y-wp/readme.txt

 4. Checker set to dark theme, asking if the whole sentence needs to be in caps lock.

 == Changelog ==

+= 3.0.2 =
+* Fixes conflict where an ACF TinyMCE field would "steal" the checker observer from the main post body field.

 = 3.0.1 =
 * Allows dismissing certain manual checks site-wide (PDF alternatives, video captioning and developer tests outside the content area).